 Prerequisite(s): Permission of Instructor.

 This course if for students who have a moderate amount of experience in equestrian competition in the hunt seat discipline.
 This course may not be taken concurrently with AGR 163.
 Completion of AGR 163 is recommended prior to enrolling in this course.
 May be repeated for a total of 2 hours.
 Course fee

-Credit hours: 1 Lecture contact hours: 0 Lab contact hours: 2 Typically offered:
+Credit hours Lecture contact hours Lab contact hours Typically offered 1 0 2 Upon demand